Nikon Df vs Z6

 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Df does not offer wifi capability.
+In contrast, the Df does not provide wifi capability.

 Studio photographers will appreciate that the Nikon Df (unlike the Z6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Df and the Z6 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Nikon.
+Both the Df and the Z6 have been discontinued, but can regularly be found used on ebay.
+The Z6 was replaced by the Nikon Z6 II, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.